RAAF Centenary Air Armada: Camera Aircraft

 In addition to the formation aircraft, a 47th aircraft, a Cessna 182 crewed by Jock Folan and Angela Stevenson, flew above the Air Armada over Point Cook, also under the direction of the formation leader.

 Organising Committee

 The Air Armada event took seven months of organising, much during Covid lockdowns.
-The original objective of 100 aircraft was not achievable due to lockdowns and restrictions on interstate and international travel, so the target was adjusted to 37, to match the world record for the largest civilian formation flight (set in the USA in 2009).
+The original objective of 100 aircraft was not achievable due to lockdowns and restrictions on interstate and international travel, so the target was adjusted to 37, to match the world record for the largest civilian formation flight (set in the US in 2009).